The xTool S1 Pin-Point Positioning™

 I am trying a new supplier for slate coasters (just off Amazon, but it always makes me nervous), so I created a test just for these coasters.
 Then, I sized the images (my Texas set of SVG files I created) and put the laser to work.

 First, I laid out four square coasters for a full set (one of each design).
 Then, I measured the distance to the the first coaster.
+You can get the full, detailed tutorial on how to engrave slate coasters here.

 Next, I created four separate marking areas to tell the system where my coasters were.
 Finally, I dragged each image into a square and processed them.
 In about 30 minutes, I had this full set of bright, slate coasters ready to wrapped up and sold.
 NOTE: xTool’s default settings will run a bit faster than that but my laser burns a little different and I slowed the speed to 220 vs their 240).
 Please run a material test to determine your best settings.